har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * MPU9250 accelerometer+gyroscope+magnetometer sampled at 500Hz.
 * MS5611 barometric pressure sensor, sampled at 50Hz.
 * Ublox M8N gps module configured for 10Hz data rate with UBX binary protocol at 115200 baud.
-I used a compact ublox gps module from Banggood (/docs/banggood_gpsmodule.jpg).
+I used a compact [ublox gps module from Banggood](docs/banggood_gpsmodule.jpg).
 Not a great choice - it was expensive, and it doesn't get a fix in my apartment, while cheaper modules with a larger patch antenna do get a fix.
 And it doesn't save configuration settings to flash, so it needs to be configured on every power-up.
-I found another gps module on Aliexpress (/docs/aliexpress_gpsmodule.jpg) that is cheaper, has a larger patch antenna and flash configuration save.
+I found [another gps module on Aliexpress](docs/aliexpress_gpsmodule.jpg) that is cheaper, has a larger patch antenna and flash configuration save.
 I don't have one myself, I'm assuming the advertising is correct :-D.
 We're using the highest fix rate possible (10Hz), for future integration into the imu-vario algorithm.
 Ublox documentation indicates that this is possible only when you restrict the module to the GPS constellation, rather than GPS+GLONASS etc.
 So don't waste your time looking for multi-constellation modules.
-* Any off-the-shelf ESP32 development board with an onboard USB-UART chip (CH340, CP2102 etc).
+* Any commercial or homebrew ESP32 development board with an onboard USB-UART chip (CH340, CP2102 etc).
 * W25Q128FVSG 128Mbit SPI flash
 * 128x64 reflective LCD display (ST7565 controller) with SPI interface.
 * For the power supply, I use a USB 5V output power bank.
 This allows me to